dietervdwes/ChemHelp/README.md

 Alt + X: NeXt Episode

 Alt + N: Copy Episode Number to the clipboard.
-This only works from within Result Entry / Verify windows with the episode active.
+This works from within Result Entry / Verify windows with the episode active.

 Ctrl + Alt + N / Ctrl + Alt + L - saves the episode number and the time in ChemHelp-directory\episode_log.txt